ronkeizer/vpc/README.md

                    xlab = "Time (hrs)",
                    title="VPC Theophylline model")

-The example below artificially induces an LLOQ of 5 for the above model / dataset.
+The example below artificially induces an LLOQ of 5 for the above model / dataset, and generates a VPC for the probability of censoring.

      vpc_loq <- vpc_cens(sim, obs, lloq = 5)

 ### Time-to-event data